Convergence of the Fourier-Galerkin spectral method for the Boltzmann equation with uncertainties: The Boltzmann equation and associated numerical system

 \subsection{Formulation of the numerical system}

-Though it is worth mentioning that this paper is mainly intended to study the effect of random inputs for the solely deterministic approximation of the Boltzmann equation, in this section, besides reviewing the deterministic numerical system for the spatially homogeneous Boltzmann equation (namely, a Fourier-Galerkin spectral method in velocity variable $v$), we also recall the formulation of the numerical system in the stochastic variable (namely, a gPC based stochastic Galerkin method in random variable $z$), and we further provide a fully-discretized system to combine both deterministic and stochastic approximation simultaneously, which is presented here in detail for the sake of our future work.
+This paper primarily focuses on investigating the impact of random inputs on the deterministic approximation of the Boltzmann equation.
+However, this section not only delves into a comprehensive review of the deterministic numerical system for the spatially homogeneous Boltzmann equation, employing a Fourier-Galerkin spectral method in the velocity variable $v$, but also revisits the formulation of the numerical system in the stochastic variable.
+The latter involves a gPC-based stochastic Galerkin method in the random variable $z$.
+Additionally, we present a detailed exposition of a semi-discretized system that seamlessly involves both deterministic and stochastic approximations simultaneously, which is elucidated here to pave the way for our forthcoming work.